-We want to share with you some kids baseball drills that are going to help make your baseball players better athletes.
+We want to share with you some baseball speed training drills that are going to help make your players better athletes.
 Successful athletes need great speed, quickness, explosiveness, and balance–all these basic athletic skills maximize potential during a baseball game.

 Linear and Lateral Jump and Stick Drill

 Here we’re working on balance and stability of the lower body.
 Have your players start facing straight ahead.
 Then they should stand on one foot, hop forward, stick, and hold the landing.